ndhoule/underscoreboard/README.md

 Underscoreboard is a realtime coding game where you try to implement an underscore function faster than an opponent.
 All your code is visible to your opponent (and vice versa).
-A Jasmine test suite will re-run itself as you type your code, guiding you toward glory (or toward defeat).
+A Mocha test suite will re-run itself as you type your code, guiding you toward glory (or toward defeat).